 Times have changed for accountants.
 With automated data streams, artificial intelligence, high competition and competitive rates, it becomes harder and harder for accountancy business to keep their head above water.
-A good marketing strategy is needed in order to attract customers and retain those.
+A good social media strategy in accounting and overall marketing strategy is needed in order to attract customers and retain those.

 A good marketing strategy should start with a professional website, but there’s more than that.
 A content strategy for accountants is needed in order to build up authority, to gain the trust of your clients and to be found in search engines.